ethz-asl/nbvplanner/README.md

 # Visualization in rviz

 - Add a display 'Marker' on the topic 'inspectionPath'.
-This displays the pose tree of the planning.
+This displays the pose tree of the planning with the viewpoint size depicting the information gain.
-- To visualize the octomap used for planning, add a display 'MarkerArray' on the topic '/occupied_cells_vis_array'.
+- To visualize the octomap used for planning, add a display 'MarkerArray' on the topic '/octomap_manager/octomap_occupied'.
-- For a high resolution octomap of the mapped areas add a display 'MarkerArray' on the topic '/analysis/occupied_cells_vis_array'.
+- For a high resolution octomap of the mapped areas add a display 'MarkerArray' on the topic '/occupied_cells_vis_array'.

 # Parameters